junior-devleague/unity-VR-space-adventure/Day3/Lesson3.md

 # Lesson Day 3

-Today will be building our Game Controller object that will
+Today will be building our Game Controller object, creating the game UI, and making the game look nice.

 ### Steps
 **1. Create GameController**